 Interannual variability in net carbon exchange in terrestrial ecosystems is large relative to its long-term mean.
 Furthermore, ecosystem photosynthesis contributed more to net carbon exchange than respiration.

 Long-term carbon flux measurements are needed for many reasons.
 Most importantly, these measurements enable the study of ecosystems on ecosystem time scales, which exceed decades.
-Long-term flux studies are needed to provide information on whether or not, and if so, how fast, ecosystem metabolism may be responding to a changing world that is warmer, bathed in more CO2, experiencing variation in rainfall and different degrees of nitrogen deposition, air pollution and disturbance from humans, diseases, and pests.
+Long-term flux studies are needed to provide information on whether or not, and, if so, how fast, ecosystem metabolism may be responding to a changing world that is warmer, bathed in more carbon dioxide (CO2), experiencing variation in rainfall and different degrees of nitrogen deposition, air pollution, and disturbance from humans, diseases, and pests.
 This behavior, co-occurring with other Earth system changes such as increasing global temperatures, a changing hydrological cycle and rising atmospheric CO2 levels, will contribute to critically important longer time series measurements.

-As the lifetime of regional flux networks approach twenty years, there are a growing number of papers that have published long-term records (5 years or more) of net carbon fluxes between ecosystems and the atmosphere.
-Unanswered questions from this body of work are: 1) how variable are carbon fluxes on a year to year basis?
-2) what are the biophysical factors that may cause interannual variability and/or temporal trends in carbon fluxes? and 3) how does the biophysical control on this carbon flux variability differ by climate and ecological spaces?
+As the lifetime of regional flux networks approach 20 years, there are a growing number of papers that have published long-term records (five years or more) of net carbon fluxes between ecosystems and the atmosphere.
+Unanswered questions from this body of work are: (1) how variable are carbon fluxes on a year to year basis?
+(2) what are the biophysical factors that may cause interannual variability and/or temporal trends in carbon fluxes? and (3) how does the biophysical control on this carbon flux variability differ by climate and ecological spaces?
 To address these questions, researchers surveyed published data from 59 field study sites that reported on five or more years of continuous measurements, yielding 544 site-years of data.

 University of California, Berkeley

-This research was supported by funding from the U.S. Department of Energy, Terrestrial Ecosystem Science program, and its support of the FLUXNET and AmeriFlux projects.
-Funding for the AmeriFlux Management Project was provided by the U.S. Department of Energy's Office of Science under Contract No. DE-AC02-05CH11231.
-Funding for FLUXNET was under contract DESC0012456
+This research was supported by funding from the Office of Biological and Environmental Research, within the U.S. Department of Energy (DOE) Office of Science, through the Terrestrial Ecosystem Science program and its support of the FLUXNET and AmeriFlux projects.
+Funding for the AmeriFlux Management Project was provided by the DOE Office of Science under Contract No. DE-AC02-05CH11231.
+Funding for FLUXNET was under contract DESC0012456.

 BER supports basic research and scientific user facilities to advance DOE missions in energy and environment.
 More about BER